boi4/libpfasst-doc/content/libmpidynres/_index.md

 ### LibPFASST + libmpidynres

-The initial adaptive LibPFASST implementation was based on *libmpidynres* and the API documented here.
+The initial dynamic LibPFASST implementation was based on *libmpidynres* and the API documented here.
 That version of *LibPFASST* can be found on the branch `mpidynres` of the LibPFASST repository ([link](https://github.com/boi4/LibPFASST/tree/mpidynres)).
 Note that, compared to the final Open MPI-based version, this version is not documented to the same amount here and also contains less features.
 The instructions here are only mentioned for the sake of completeness.